luca-demma/Text-Mining-Project/README.md

 }
 ```

-I save all the article in the format shown previously in an array of objects in `./data/structured_resource/outlet_name` where *outlet_name* is the file name of the json rapresented by the outlet name e.g. *abcnews.go.com*
+I save all the articles in the format shown previously in an array of objects in `./data/structured_resource/outlet_name` where *outlet_name* is the file name of the json represented by the outlet name e.g. *abcnews.go.com*

 In this script I used multiprocessing to speed up considerably the execution speed.

 ## Step 2 : Normalization
-This step is crucial to transform natural language in a structured data source that can be handled by a software.
+This step is crucial to transform natural language into a structured data source that can be handled by software.

 In my pipeline I used the following normalization techniques for titles and descriptions in the following order (implementation in `normalizer.py` file):
 -   **to lower case** : transforming the texts to lower case to make easier matching for the same words with different casing